 The previous steps set up all the required deployment elements.
 To trigger the download immediately, press the Reset button on the Azure Sphere device.
 The application should download and start within several minutes, and you should see the LED start to blink.

-As you continue to develop and test applications, you will probably want to use Visual Studio to load them until you're ready to deploy them more broadly.
-To reverse the device prep-field command and enable the device for development and debugging, use device prep-debug, as you did when you built the application:
+As you continue to develop and test applications, you will probably want to sideload them until you're ready to deploy them more broadly.
+To reverse the device enable-cloud-test command and enable the device for development and debugging, use azsphere device enable-development:

 azsphere device enable-development

 This command assigns the device to the default Development device group for its product and adds the device capability to accept applications for debugging.
 The Development device group does not enable cloud-loading of applications.